Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are capable of storing and recalling a large number of relationships and associations \citep{petroni_language_2019}, but what happens when we finetune pretrained LLMs to learn \textit{new} relationships?
-How does a model encode this information in its parameters and what mechanisms extract this new information during text generation?
+When a new pope is elected and we want an LLM to answer ``Who’s the pope?” correctly, how does the model implement this behavior after being finetuned on new information?
+Large Language Models (LLMs) are capable of storing and retrieving a large number of relationships and associations from pretraining \citep{petroni_language_2019, roberts2020much}, but how does a model encode this information in its parameters when finetuned on new facts?
+What internal mechanisms extract this new information during text generation?

-A line of interpretability work has focused on understanding how Transformer-based language models extract relation information by examining information flow through networks \citep{geva2023dissecting, ferrando2024information}, directly editing model parameters \citep{meng2022locating}, or by searching for interpretable ``relation directions" in a Transformer's residual stream \citep{hernandez2023linearity}.
-However, a central question remains: when we add new relationship information to an LLM, is that information added just to the entity (e.g., just in the embeddings) or is it localized more in \textit{response} to the entity in higher layers closer to next token prediction?
+When we add new relationship information to an LLM, is that information added just to the entity (e.g., just in the embeddings), is it ``enriched'' at the entity token position in lower and middle layers, or is it recalled in \textit{response} to the entity in higher layers closer to next token prediction?
+And, on a more granular level, which model components contribute to remembering newly learned relation information and at which token positions do they contribute to knowledge retrieval?

-Language models are updated with new factual information via finetuning all the time---presidents are elected, Popes are selected, and streaming services keep commissioning new movies---can we isolate the mechanism by which these new relationships are added to a Transformer LLM?